Game Rules¶

 ...

-Feel free to ask for help on Ed Discussion or at office hours if you have any trouble with setup.
+Feel free to ask for any help on Ed Discussion, or at the office hours if you have any trouble during the setup.

-• Each lab has one or two tutorial(s) and 10 challenges.
+One or two tutorial(s) and 10 challenges every week.

-• Bonuses: starting with lab 3, first and second bloods (i.e., fastest solvers) for each challenge will get 2 and 1 bonus points, respectively, for that challenge.
+Bonus: first and second bloods (i.e., fastest solvers) will get 2 and 1 bonus points, respectively for each challenge (only for lab03 and after).

-• You can view them on the challenge page (Submission site → Lab N → Problem name → Hints: Show).
+You can view them at the problem page (Submission site > Lab it > Problem name > Show)

 You must submit a write-up for each challenge to get the actual points.

-• Your write-up must be in plain text formatted with Markdown syntax:
+Your write-up must be in plain text formatted by markdown syntax

 Here is an example write-up: